-Following the horseshoe shape of the Rhode Island coastline from a southwest point up to the northern-most point, then southeast back down, includes the following main geographical features (Figure 1-3).
-Starting with Block Island Sound and moving up the coast, Narrow River runs just a few hundred feet inland parallel to Narragansett Bay.
-Along the way north up to Providence Harbor there are numerous coves and harbors such as Wickford Harbor.
-The Greenwich Bay is located just south of Warwick.
+Following the horseshoe shape of the Rhode Island coastline from a southwest point up to the northern-most point, then southeast back down, includes the following main geographical features.
+Starting with Long Island Sound and moving up the coast, Narrow River runs just a few hundred feet inland parallel to Narragansett Bay.
+Along the way north up to Providence Harbor there are numerous coves and harbors such as Wickford Harbor and Allen Harbor.
+The Potowomut River meets the Narragansett Bay and runs inland towards East Greenwich.
+Moving slightly north again to Greenwich Bay, just south of Warwick.
 Narragansett Bay reaches its most northern point meeting the Providence River just south of Barrington.
 The Providence River then breaks off into the Pawtuxet River running west towards Cranston.
-The Providence River finally meets up with Providence Harbor before splitting into the Woonasquatucket and Seekonk Rivers.
+The Providence River finally meets up with Providence Harbor before splitting into the Woonasquatucket River, Moshassuck River, and Seekonk Rivers.
 Further south along the eastern coast of the Narragansett Bay, the Warren River flows north into Barrington and Warren.
 Bristol Harbor then Mt.
 Hope Bay, just north of Tiverton and Portsmouth are located even further south.
-Then finally Easton Bay that splits out into the Rhode Island Sound.
+Then finally Easton Bay that splits out into the Long Island Sound.

-Figure 1-4: Municipalities located in the project area
+Figure 1-3: Municipalities located in the project area

-The study area is located in Rhode Island Congressional Districts RI-01 and RI-02 represented by the following members of the 116th U.S. Congress: Representative David Cicilline (D) and James Landevin (D) respectively; and Senators Jack Reed (D) and Sheldon Whitehouse (D).
+The study area is located in Rhode Island Congressional Districts RI-01 and RI-02 represented by the following members of the 116th U.S. Congress: Representative David Cicilline (D) and James Landevin (D) respectively; a n d Senators Jack Reed (D) and Sheldon Whitehouse (D).

-Figure 1-5: Counties located in the project area
+Figure 1-4: Counties located in the project area